-Table 7: Command push-buttons
+Table 6: Command push-buttons

-Name Description Menu Moving directly to Main menu, if currently in any other menu or view.
-Moving to the default view, if currently in Main menu.
+Name Description Menu Menu Moving directly to main menu, if currently in any other menu.
+Moving between main menu, measurements and single-line diagram views.
 R/L Changing the control position (remote or local) of the device.
 When the R LED is lit, remote control is enabled and local control disabled.
 When the L LED is lit, local control is enabled and remote control disabled.
 When none of the LEDs are lit, both control positions are disabled.
 Clear Clear Activating the Clear/Reset view.
 Clearing indications and LEDs.
 The first three-second press clears the indications.
-The second three-second press clears the alarm LEDs.
-Requires appropriate user rights. ?
-Help Showing context sensitive help messages.
+The second three-second press clears the programmable LEDs.
+Requires appropriate user rights.
+Help Help Showing context sensitive help messages.

-3.2.4 LHMI functionality
+3.2.4 Local HMI functionality